janstenpickle/scala-vault/README.md

 This library uses the [Dispatch](http://dispatch.databinder.net/Dispatch.html), a lightweight async HTTP client to communicate with Vault.

 ### Responses
-All responses from Vault are wrapped in an asynchronous [Scalaz Task](http://timperrett.com/2014/07/20/scalaz-task-the-missing-documentation/).
+All responses from Vault are wrapped in an asynchronous [Result](http://github.com/albertpastrana/uscala).
 This allows any errors in the response are captured separately from the failure of the underlying future.
-Essentially a Task is a [Disjunction](http://eed3si9n.com/learning-scalaz/Either.html) wrapped in a Future: `Future[Throwable \/ A]`.

 ### Reading and writing secrets
 ```scala